Sal Mineo: Rebel Without a Cause and stardom

 Mineo's breakthrough as an actor came in Rebel Without a Cause (1955), in which he played John "Plato" Crawford, a sensitive teenager smitten with main character Jim Stark (played by James Dean).
 Mineo's performance resulted in an Academy Award nomination for Best Supporting Actor and he became the fifth-youngest nominee in the category, at the age of 17.
 Mineo's biographer Paul Jeffers recounted that Mineo received thousands of letters from young female fans, was mobbed by them at public appearances, and further wrote: "He dated the most beautiful women in Hollywood and New York City."

 In Giant (1956), Mineo played Angel Obregon II, a Mexican boy killed in World War II.
 Many of his subsequent roles were variations of his role in Rebel Without a Cause, and he was typecast as a troubled teen.
-In the Disney adventure Tonka (1958), for instance, Mineo starred as a young Sioux named White Bull who traps and domesticates a clear-eyed, spirited wild horse named Tonka that becomes the famous Comanche, the lone survivor of Custer's Last Stand.
+In the Disney adventure Tonka (1958), for instance, Mineo starred as a young Sioux named White Bull who traps and trains a clear-eyed, spirited wild horse named Tonka.
+Later the horse is bought by the US Army and renamed Comanche.
+He was injured but survived Custer's Last Stand; afterward he was treated and honored by Army officials.

 By the late 1950s, Mineo was a major celebrity.
 He was sometimes referred to as the "Switchblade Kid", a nickname he earned from his role as a criminal in the movie Crime in the Streets (1956).

 In 1957, Mineo made a brief foray into pop music by recording a handful of songs and an album.
 Two of his singles reached the Top 40 in the United States' Billboard Hot 100.
 The more popular of the two, "Start Movin' (In My Direction)", reached No. 9 on Billboards pop chart.
 It sold over one million copies and was awarded a gold disc.

 He starred as drummer Gene Krupa in the movie The Gene Krupa Story (1959), directed by Don Weis with Susan Kohner, James Darren, and Susan Oliver.
 He appeared as the celebrity guest challenger on the June 30, 1957, episode of What's My Line?

-Mineo made an effort to break his typecasting.
-In addition to his roles as an Indian brave in Tonka (1958), and a Mexican boy in Giant (1956), he played a Jewish Holocaust survivor in Exodus (1960); for his work in Exodus, he won a Golden Globe Award and received his second Academy Award nomination for Best Supporting Actor.
+Mineo made an effort to break out of the typecasting.
+In addition to his roles as an Indian brave in Tonka (1958), and a Mexican youth in Giant (1956), he played a Jewish Holocaust survivor in Exodus (1960) who immigrated to Palestine and joined armed resistance to British authority.
+For his work in Exodus, he won a Golden Globe Award and received his second Academy Award nomination for Best Supporting Actor.